 Complaints that are not resolved at the point of service, or that are received in writing and require follow up, are regarded as formal complaints.

-Our clinicians and staff refer complaints to Dr Bawa if:
+Our clinicians and staff refer complaints to the Medical Director Dr Bawa if:

 - After attempting to resolve the complaint, they do not feel confident in dealing with the complainant; or